 - Unit comes encased in plastic bag.
 Be sure that the plastic bag is disposed of properly after removing permanently. - Units are shipped in trucks.
-See Table 2 for loading, truckload quantities, weights and dimensions. - Strap type sling of nylon or other material should be used rather than wire rope to prevent damage to the unit.
+See Table 1 on page 7 for loading, truckload quantities, weights and dimensions. - Strap type sling of nylon or other material should be used rather than wire rope to prevent damage to the unit.